phreeza/manuscript_axon_potentials/doc/manuscript.md

 a population of axons with slightly altered characteristics.
-The basic structure for each axon in the population was the same as in [@fig:simpletree]D, but we randomly perturbed the precise locations of bifurcations and terminations in the tree ([@fig:simpletree]E, left).
+The basic structure for each axon in the population was the same as in [@fig:simpletree]D, but we randomly perturbed the precise locations of bifurcations and terminations in the axon tree ([@fig:simpletree]E, left).
 We furthermore stimulated each axon with an inhomogeneous Poisson spike train.
 The driving rate of the inhomogeneous Poisson process was the same for all axons and was consisted of a constant background rate and a Gaussian pulse of heightened activity.
-The resulting extracellular waveform ([@fig:simpletree]E, right) showed a polarity reversal similar to that seen in the single action potential and axon EFP ([@fig:simpletree]D).
+The resulting extracellular waveforms ([@fig:simpletree]E, right) showed a polarity reversal similar to that seen in the single action potential and axon EFP ([@fig:simpletree]D).
 In contrast to the single-spike and single-axon case, the potential at the center of the terminal zone largely cancelled out because the differences